BlockchainCommons/Community/README.md

 We had a successful virtual internship program this summer, and are hoping to repeat it this fall.
 See https://github.com/BlockchainCommons/Community/issues/17 for more details.
 The deadline for signups passed on September 28th.

+## Server List

+The following servers are currently running Blockchain Commons services.
+If you need access, please ask.

+   * BTCPay: 45.79.86.32
+      * Our secure server, currently used for BTCPay
+   * Spotbit: 104.200.29.8
+      * Our services server, currently used for Spotbit (http://h6zwwkcivy2hjys6xpinlnz2f74dsmvltzsd4xb42vinhlcaoe7fdeqd.onion)
+   * Standupsh: 45.118.132.204
+      * ?.
+This may be our default full node for Gordian Wallet
+   * Research-0: 45.33.43.151
+      * Our main server for research projects
+   * Ss-conf: 172.105.248.106
+      * A temporary research server, currently being used for esplora experimentation

 ## News

 * 2090-01: Bitcoin Framework for iOS released.